SVcheburator/HeavyDevs-Assistant/README.md

 ### Installation

-Steps to install the project:
+Steps to install the project in a standart way:

 1. Clone the repository: https://github.com/SVcheburator/Course_project.git
 2. Go to the project directory: `cd Course_project`
-3. Copy file `bot_assistant-0.1.0-py3-none-any.whl` from `dist` directory
-4. Run the command to install the package: `pip install bot_assistant-0.1.0-py3-none-any.whl`
+3. Run the command to install the package: `pip install bot_assistant-0.1.0-py3-none-any.whl`

 ### Using

-Start the program with the command: `bot-assistant`
+Start the program in a standart mode with the command: `bot-assistant`

+Start the program in a docker mode with the command: `bot-assistant docker`

 ---------